Bottle POS » Latest Articles

 • Financial planning

-First, write a general overview of your business — start with the executive summary.
-Feature the key points, but remember that this is a highlight reel, so don’t dig too far into the details.
+First, write a general overview of your business, starting with the executive summary.
+Feature the key points — but remember that this is a highlight reel, so you don’t need to dig too far into the details.
 (This summary might be easiest to revisit after you complete your plan, when you know everything you need to include.)

 Next, create a company description.
 This is where you do provide a more comprehensive look at your business — the who, what, why, when, and where.

 • Who?
-Think about who you want to be as a business owner, who you want to employ, and even what to name your business.
+Think about who you want to be as a small business owner, who you want to employ, and what to name your business.

 • What?
 Consider what you plan to have in stock.
 Do you want to sell straight spirits, or include wine and beer, too?

 • Why?
-Remember your reason for starting the business.
+Remember your reason for starting a small business.
 Why do you want to open a liquor business in the first place?
 What are your business goals?

 • When?
 Establish a timeline of what your store opening looks like, and then what you think your operating hours will be.